AasthaMariamJohn/FlowTurbo-Implementation/README.md

-Implementation of the paper "FlowTurbo: Towards Real-time Flow-Based Image Generation with Velocity Refiner" By Wenliang Zhao, Minglei Shi, Xumin Yu, Jie Zhou, Jiwen Lu For the IPR course project, we have re-implemented the techniques described in the paper and verified their effectiveness on image generation tasks.
+Implementation of the paper "FlowTurbo: Towards Real-time Flow-Based Image Generation with Velocity Refiner" By Wenliang Zhao, Minglei Shi, Xumin Yu, Jie Zhou, Jiwen Lu For the IPR course project, I have attempted to implement the codes given in their paper and observed the results.

-Project Overview

-FlowTurbo is designed to accelerate flow-based generative models using a novel velocity refiner technique.
-By optimizing the sampling process, FlowTurbo achieves both significant acceleration and high-quality image generation.
+FlowTurbo is designed to accelerate flow-based generative models using a new velocity refiner technique.
+By optimizing the sampling process, the paper claims that FlowTurbo achieves both significant acceleration and high-quality image generation.

-In our implementation, we observed an acceleration ratio of 51.67% to 55% compared to the original Heun's method, and a FID score of 3.54 on class-conditional image generation tasks.
+This implementation achieved an acceleration ratio of 51.67% to 55% , and a FID score of 3.54 on class-conditional image generation tasks.
 These results are close to the paper's reported acceleration ratio of 53.1% to 58.3% and a FID of 2.11 on ImageNet (256x256) with 100 ms/img  FID of 3.93 with 38 (ms / img).
-Key Results

 Below are some example images generated using FlowTurbo from our implementation: